cybermandu/css-tips-tricks/README.md

 # CSS Tricks
-Cool CSS tricks collected from around the web
+Cool CSS Tips and tricks collected from around the web